 System Configuration - GDPR Compliance Setting

 In the same configuration, the administrator can configure the default consent validity period also.
-Once the consent is provided by the candidate, the system will calculate the consent expiry date based on consent validity period.
+Once the candidate provides the consent, the system will calculate the consent expiry date based on the consent validity period.

 Applicant - Terms & Conditions

 The recruitment agency or direct employer can frame the terms & conditions and configure that in the system configuration.
 Whenever any applicant submits the profile, the applicant has to accept the terms and conditions.
 We advise to include all necessary clauses in terms & conditions to safeguard your interest concerning GDPR.
 You can also include terms about consent from the applicant to use his/her personal data for the necessary purpose and consent last for.

 An applicant can see the terms & conditions in the following way:

 We will add a report to identify the following.

 - Candidates for which consent is about to expire